breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 What happens when we take a square matrix $$\mathbb{R}^{n\times n}$$ and raise it to a power?
 Which kinds of matrices converge and what are their asymptotics?
 This is a very fertile line of inquiry which has occupied engineers for the better part of the last century, with important applications in [statistical phyics](https://books.google.ca/books/about/Works_on_the_Foundations_of_Statistical.html?id=Nbz_AwAAQBAJ), [control theory](https://link.springer.com/content/pdf/10.1007/BF02523124.pdf), and [deep learning](http://proceedings.mlr.press/v22/vinyals12/vinyals12.pdf).
 Linear algebra gives us many tricks for designing the matrix and normalizing the product to promote convergence.

 One way to interpret this is as follows: each time we multiply a matrix by a vector $$\mathbb{R}^{n}$$, we are effectively simulating a dynamical system at discrete time steps.
 This method is known as [power iteration](https://cs.mcgill.ca/~wlh/comp766/files/chapter1_draft_mar29.pdf#page=11) or the Krylov method in linear algebra.
-In the limit, we are seeking fixpoints, or eigenvectors, which are these islands of stability in our dynamical system.
+In the limit, we are seeking *fixpoints*, or eigenvectors, which are these islands of stability in our dynamical system.
 If we initialize our state at such a point, the transition matrix will send us straight back to where we started.

 $$
 f(x, y) = \begin{bmatrix}